Ukraine latest: Blinken calls off meeting with Lavrov over Russian troop deployment | DW | 23.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The top US diplomat said Russia has "rejected diplomacy" by ordering troops to eastern Ukraine.
-The UN condemned the deployment and said calling the troops "peacekeepers" was a "perversion."
+Meanwhile, satellite images show a new buildup of military equipment near the Ukraine border.
 Follow DW for more.

 Blinken said the US will not 'allow Russia to claim the pretense of diplomacy' while it marches down a 'path to war'